semanticpy/owlreadyL/README.rst

 * Add the STORID(iri) SPARQL function
 * Bugfixes:
   - Fix SPARQL INSERT query with data parameters in the INSERT clause
+  - Fix RDF list parsing when the list includes the integer number 5

 Links